codepr/codepr.github.io/about.md

 - Passionate about programming, intrigued by distributed and concurrent systems
 - Love to learn by doing
 - Really love to watch movies (and re-watch them lot of times)
-- Somewhat obsessed with minimalistic and the neat and lightweight concept
+- Somewhat obsessed with minimalism and the neat and lightweight concept
 - Dislike bloated interfaces, fancy graphical websites, heavyweight IDEs etc
 - Bash over GUI
 - Strength workout over cardio